WHY YOU NEED TO CELEBRATE MARDI GRAS AT DISNEY WORLD

 Disney's Port Orleans French Quarter Resort is full of lager than life Mardi Gras decorations.

-Do You Want to Go to Disney World for Mardi Gras?
+So You Want to Go to Disney World for Mardi Gras?

 Ok, so now you have chosen to go to Disney during Mardi Gras break.

-First of all, expect to see half of New Orleans and the Gulf Coast (they celebrate Mardi Gras in Mobile, Mississippi, and Southern Alabama too) there.
+First of all, expect to see half of New Orleans and the Gulf Coast as Southeast Louisiana, Mississippi and Southern Alabama all have school breaks that week and also celebrate Mardi Gras.
 So now you need to do all the same things you would normally do when booking a Disney trip.
 Book your trip, and your meals, decide if you want to purchase Genie+ and pack your bags.
-If you need help, I recommend Amy at Wicked Travel Concierge.

 Mardi Gras Beads and Doubloons at Port Orleans French Quarter at Walt Disney World Resort